secnot/django-param-field/README.md

 	params = ParamField(blank=True, max_length=3000)
 ```

-Now that you have a working model create a new instance, with the
+Now that you have a working model to create a new instance with the
 parameters that it will accept:

 ```python